Progressive Supranuclear Palsy

 7. PSP-Cerebellar (PSP-C)

-Rare phenotype with prominent early cerebellar ataxia and dysarthria.
+Rare phenotype with prominent early cerebellar and dysarthria.
 Vertical gaze palsy and rigidity appear as the disease evolves en.wikipedia.org.

 Causes and Risk Factors